GabMartino/TransformerForDummies/README.md

 ### 3) Ok, but the Transformer has 3 attention blocks in which one I should insert the padding mask?

-This is probably one of the hardest question I had to find an answer to.
-Let's start from the most trivial things.
+This is probably one of the hardest questions I had to find an answer to.
+Let's start with the most trivial things.
 The Masked-Self-Attention block of course needs the Causal Mask, and that's ok.
-However, the most reasonable thing is that both the Self-attention block of the encoder, and Masked-Self-Attention block of the Decoder, also need a padding Mask.
+However, the most reasonable thing is that both the Self-attention block of the encoder and the Masked-Self-Attention block of the Decoder, also need a padding  Mask.
 This is because as reported in the article:

 - _"The encoder contains self-attention layers.
 In a self-attention layer all of the keys, values and queries come from the same place, in this case, the output of the previous layer in the